shayanfazeli/olivia_dataset/docs/_sources/Readme.md.txt

 ## Introduction
 This repository includes data sources used in OLIVIA project for region representations.
-Olivia dataset is a collection of numerous data sources providing information regarding different regional attribtues, studying which can be of significant help to pandemic understanding and response analyses.
+Olivia dataset is a collection of numerous data sources providing information regarding different regional attributes, studying which can be of significant help to pandemic understanding and response analyses.

 ## Installation